PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - When multiple values are selected, shows proper name in this field.
 For e.g Suppose user selects 2 values `Semi-Annual` & `Yearly`, `Repeats on` field shows `2 Options`.

-## Show Future Tasks

-This feature allows user to run a report for showing them what is on the future docket.
-This is also useful to show the future tasks of upcoming year to the clients.

-It shows all of the tasks (One time or recurring) in selected duration even if its date is not arrived.
-If there is a monthly recurring task, this report will show it 12x times.

-### UX rules

-- Shows checkbox of `Show future tasks` in Upcoming tab

-- On click of the checkbox, it shows all the future tasks for selected Duration.
-- By default it shows `This Year` in duration.
-Possible values of `Duration`: This Year, Next Year, Next 12 months, Custom
-  - This year means current calendar year.
-Next year means next calendar year.
-Next 12 months means, next 365 days from today.
-  - Custom means, user can select `From` and `To` date manually on his own.
-It will only allow to select future dates.
-- Sorting: Records are sorted on ascending order.